VeriHealth — True Health Discernment

 Disclaimers Remaining

-Safety disclaimers in AI health responses dropped from 26.3% in 2022 to 0.97% in 2025, a systematic erosion of the only protection most users received (Omar et al., 2025).
+Safety disclaimers in AI responses to health questions dropped from 26.3% in 2022 to 0.97% in 2025, a systematic erosion of the only protection most users received (Sharma et al., 2025).

 31.7%